 A Ruyi is a Chinese decoration and symbol that brings good luck and blessings to its owner.

 The path meanders through the trees in a meditative way.
-We are not in a hurry and can let the environment act on us.
+We were not in a hurry and let the environment act on us.
+A peaceful experience.

 Contrary to my expectation that the cobblestones came from the estate, they were salvaged from the renovated ports of Marseille.